-UBS is working with Siemens to develop a range of products for the point-of-care coagulation market and will manufacture test strips for these products.
-UBS also conducts research and development to prove the broader applicability of our technology platform, including tests based on enzymatic, immunoassay and molecular diagnostic methods.
+UBS is the manufacturer of PT-INR coagulation test strips for Siemens' Xprecia StrideTM Coagulation Analyzer.
+We will continue to work with Siemens to develop a range of other products for the point-of-care coagulation testing market which UBS expects to manufacture once approved for sale.
+UBS also conducts research and development to demonstrate the broader application of our technology platform, including tests based on enzymatic, immunoassay and molecular diagnostic methods.